Divorce: Causes

+Cohabitation effect

 The elevation of divorce rates among couples who cohabited before marriage is called the "cohabitation effect".
 Evidence suggests that although this correlation is partly due to two forms of selection (a) that persons whose moral or religious codes permit cohabitation are also more likely to consider divorce permitted by morality or religion and (b) that marriage based on low levels of commitment is more common among couples who cohabit than among couples who do not, such that the mean and median levels of commitment at the start of marriage are lower among cohabiting than among non-cohabiting couples), the cohabitation experience itself exerts at least some independent effect on the subsequent marital union.

 In 2010, a study by Jay Teachman published in Journal of Marriage and Family found that women who have cohabited or had premarital sex with men other than their husbands have an increased risk of divorce and that this effect is strongest for women who have cohabited with multiple men before marriage.
 To Teachman, the fact that the elevated risk of divorce is only experienced when the premarital partner(s) is someone other than the husband indicates that premarital sex and cohabitation are now a normal part of the courtship process in the United States.
 This study only considers data on women in the 1995 National Survey of Family Growth in the United States.
 Divorce is sometimes caused by one of the partners finding the other unattractive.

 Recent studies show that the cohabitation effect on divorce varies across different cultures and periods.
 Another article published in Journal of Marriage and Family found that when cohabitation was uncommon in pre-reform China, premarital cohabitation increased the likelihood of subsequent divorce, but this association disappeared when cohabitation became prevalent.

+Serious medical illnesses

+Women are six times more likely to be separated or divorced soon after a diagnosis of cancer or multiple sclerosis than men.
+A review found a small decrease of divorce rate associated with most cancer types, but stated methodological weakness for many published studies which studied the association between divorce and cancer.